 Referrals from third parties: We receive personal information about potential service users from third parties who wish to refer individuals to us for support.
 We will hold the information we are given for a maximum 18 months unless the individual becomes a client.
 This is to ensure we are able to respond to their enquiry and manage any missed appointments or subsequent actions, and for audit purposes.

-Staff and Volunteer records: If someone becomes a member of our staff, we will keep their staff records for a maximum of 6 years after they cease working for us in order to comply with employment regulations and for audit purposes.
+Staff and Volunteer records: If someone becomes a member of our team, we will keep their personnel records for a maximum of 6 years after they cease working/volunteering for us in order to comply with employment regulations and for audit purposes.

 Donor records: We will keep records of our donors for a maximum of 6 years after their last donation in order to comply with HMRC and charity law regulations, and for financial audit purposes.